 Form AP1 Application to Register Transfer of Land

-the Land Registry to register the transfer of land.
+form prescribed by the Land Registry to register the transfer of land.

 Form AP1 should be completed and sent to the Land Registry, together with